aeternity/mnesia_rocksdb/doc/plugin-userguide.md

 list of supported index types returned by `Mod:semantics(Alias, index_types)`.

 > For `mnesia_rocksdb`, only `ordered` is supported, but a bug in mnesia
 > makes it ignore this, and try to create a bag index anyway.
-Currently,
-> mnesia_rocksdb accepts it, but treats it as an ordered set, which makes
-> it even worse.
-This will be fixed, at least in mnesia_rocksdb.
+The
+> `mnesia_rocksdb` plugin rejects this.
-> Note that while e.g. mnesia_rocksdb supports bag types, they are not
+> Note that while e.g. mnesia_rocksdb supports regular bag tables, they are not
 > efficiently implemented.

 Mnesia currently doesn't allow specifying an index type in